 - How quickly do you recover from transitions (both predicted and unexpected)?
 Do you like change?

 - When are you most creative, and how can you become more creative in the future?

-More than any other method we’ve found, Culture Type™ Assessments offer key insight that allows us to help sculpt organizational culture.
+More than any other method we’ve found, Helix™ Assessments offer key insight that allows us to help sculpt organizational culture.